StavrosNik4/StavrosNik4/README.md

 ### Hi there 👋

 - 🇬🇷/🇬🇧/🇮🇹
-- 📚 I’m studying Computer Science in Aristotle University of Thessaloniki
+- 📚 Computer Science Graduate from Aristotle University of Thessaloniki
 - 📫 How to reach me: stavniko@csd.auth.gr

 <!--